stoddardjd2/Meal-Planner/README.md

 ![Demo 3](/Demo-Images/Meal-Planner-Demo3.png?raw=true)
 <br/><br/>

-### View recommended meals that resuse some of the same ingredients as other meals planned for the week
+### View recommended meals that reuse some of the same ingredients as other meals planned for the week
 ![Demo 6](/Demo-Images/Meal-Planner-Demo6.png?raw=true)
 <br/><br/>